e18e/e18e/docs/blog/community-showcase-q3.md

 Really awesome work by [@ayuhito](https://bsky.app/profile/ayuhito.com) here!

+## Immer

+Delving into the _speed up_ category, we've seen some great improvements to the popular [immer](https://github.com/immerjs/immer) library recently.

+[@acemarke](https://bsky.app/profile/acemarke.dev) has been hard at work doing deep dives into the CPU and memory performance of immer across the board.
+He has made an impressive number of optimizations, and is still going!

+You can read all about it on the latest [GitHub issue](https://github.com/immerjs/immer/pull/1183#issuecomment-3453662199), where he details many of the changes made so far.

+These optimizations have led to some impressive speed-ups.
+For example, the latest branch is often **20% faster** than `main` on many benchmarks!

+We also recently held our first community call, where we were lucky enough to have [@acemarke](https://bsky.app/profile/acemarke.dev) walk us through these improvements and show us more of the deeper investigation.

+Really great work here! :pray:

 ## Storybook

 Storybook strikes again with another huge saving - migrating to ESM only!